rehakp/shim-review/README.md

 grub.adaptech,4,Adaptech s.r.o.,grub,2.06-r83,info@adaptech.cz`
 ```

 The reason for our product specific generation number being 4 rather than 1 is historical.
-We have been introducing new updates following the conversation in [our previous review](https://github.com/rhboot/shim-review/issues/248) and this number will be being updated whenever we patch a new security issue, until the global generation number gets updated, when we will change ours to 1 and the cycle will keep on repeating.
+We have been introducing new updates following the conversation in [our previous review](https://github.com/rhboot/shim-review/issues/248) and this number is being updated whenever we patch a new security issue, until the global generation number gets updated, when we will change ours to 1 and the cycle will keep on repeating.
 If the official committee wants it here to be number 1, let us know and we will change it.

 *******************************************************************************